 I was in Elgin recently.
-There’s a fuller post coming up next week on how I spent a day exploring this cathedral town in Moray, but today I thought I’d tell you about a mill tour at Johnstons of Elgin which is not only free, but fascinating!
+You can read more in this post for exploring this cathedral town in Moray, but today I thought I’d tell you about a mill tour at Johnstons of Elgin which is not only free, but fascinating!

 Fibres are then taken through a multitude of machinery led to straighten and strengthen them for the spinning stage.

-Some of the colours and patterns I saw throughout the mill were familiar – Johnstons supply some of the world’s top luxury brands.
+Some of the colours and patterns I saw throughout the mill were familiar – Johnstons supplies some of the world’s top luxury brands.

-It was during the second half of the tour, where we saw the depths of craftmanship from the staff.
+It was during the second half of the tour, that we saw the depths of craftmanship from the staff.

 Staff have often many years of experience and oversee the machine processes, before finishing goods with hand-stitched labels, and reviewing the quality of every single piece by hand.